calvin261238/CAPM-Topix-Core-30/README.md

 I decided to remove Hitachi from my analysis, so a total of 29 stocks.

-# See Code.R for complete process and code
+# See CAPM Code.R for complete process and code